 A Partner Relationship Management System

-Companies have reduced channel conflict by incorporating what is today considered "a must" best practice - a Partner Relationship Management (PRM) system.
+Companies have reduced channel conflict by incorporating what is today considered "a must" best practice, Partner Relationship Management (PRM) system.
 PRM systems are web-based software solutions that unify all facets of developing and managing a distribution channel into a single partner portal.
 A PRM system is at its best when it functions well in these four areas of channel management: Marketing/Communications, Training/Certification, Performance Management, and Collaboration.

 PRM systems give companies an integrated system to market, sell and service their products more effectively than traditional or out-dated sales applications.
 It's a best practice that should be integrated into any company today selling through a channel.
 The channel management software provides better communication, training, and information to the dealer channel and reduces the inherent conflict that can arise between OEM and dealer.